 Initially your pet may not understand what is happening but repeat the ‘CLICK’ sound and give them the treat when your pet sits again.
-Slowly it will help them to get used to it.
+Slowly it will help them get used to it.

-Make sure you time the clicker at the exact moment when they sit as it will help them to associate the ‘CLICK’ sound with the behavior of sitting.
+Make sure you time the clicker at the exact moment when they sit so it will help them to associate the ‘CLICK’ sound with the behavior of sitting.
 Do this a few times and your pet may start sitting on their own and expecting a treat from you.
 Make the ‘CLICK’ sound and offer rewards when they do it.

 Similarly you can use clicker training to prevent your birds from screaming.
-If you find the bird screaming, wait for them to stop and then ‘CLICK’ and reward.
+If you find your bird screaming, wait for them to stop and then ‘CLICK’ and reward.
 Do this a few times and they might scream less, expecting the reward from you.

 It may take a while for your pet to understand what is right and what is not.
 You just have to be persistent and time the click correctly.
-If you accidentally make a ‘CLICK’ sound when your pet does a behavior that you do not want, you should give them the treat.
-The ‘CLICK’ sound should always be followed by a treat as that is what encourages them to do a behavior.
+If you accidentally make a ‘CLICK’ sound when your pet does a behavior that you do not want, you should still give them the treat.
+The ‘CLICK’ sound should always be followed by a treat because that is what encourages them to do a behavior.